Skip to content

 Homily, 14th Sunday of the Year (A) 2020

-July 5, 2020 by Fr.
+Posted on July 5, 2020by Fr.
 Michael Campion

 One of the significant legal changes to occur in the UK over the last thirty years has been the implementation of the Children Act that was passed by Parliament in 1989.
 It imposes duties on local authorities, courts, parents, and other agencies in the United Kingdom to ensure that children are safeguarded and their welfare…